jbaker8935/switcheroo/design.md

 - Implements platform-specific I/O: stdio for host testing, no-op stubs for F256 hardware.
 - Handles I/O errors gracefully, continuing execution with default state on load failures and skipping save on write failures.
 - Integrates with main application lifecycle through init and shutdown hooks.
+- Persists the puzzle catalog signature alongside solve bits and achievements and clears puzzle progress when the stored signature no longer matches the catalog loaded at startup.

 ### Artificial Intelligence (`ai_agent.c/.h`)
 - Provides deterministic heuristic move ranking that evaluates goal-row